colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 (For reasons of computational efficiency all but one model was trained on a lowercased version of the dataset.
 The exception is the GitHub repository dataset, where case is a very meaningful source of variation.)

 But I suspect this is actually not a very hard problem.
-I noticed that merely sampling according to the biases of the visible units (completely ignoring our weights/hidden units), produced kind of reasonable names already:
+I noticed that just sampling according to the biases of the visible units (completely ignoring the weights/hidden units), produced kind of reasonable names already:

     borme
     yareeh